 Please remember that the Glasscock community has an incredibly diverse student demographic, and that student demographic may include individuals who are age 3 to age 101.
 We may take additional precautions in order to provide a healthy environment for all our students.
 Please refer to your specific program communication regarding any additional precautions in place at the time of your class/program.

-Glasscock School In-Person COVID-19 Policies for Spring 2022
+Glasscock School In-Person COVID-19 Policies

 - Visitors are not required to wear a mask while eating or drinking.
 Food and drink are not allowed in classrooms or the auditorium.